-This policy sets out the GPT Group's commitment to the promotion of merit based, fair and equal employment opportunities and benefits.
-By defining actions that constitute unlawful or inappropriate workplace behaviour this policy also specifies the GPT Group's expectations of appropriate behaviour in the workplace.
+This policy sets out GPT's commitment to the promotion of merit based, fair and equal employment opportunities and benefits.
+By defining actions that constitute unlawful or inappropriate workplace behaviour this policy also specifies GPT's expectations of appropriate behaviour in the workplace.